IAMconsortium/pyam/manuscripts/ORE/source/chapters/datamodels.rst

 Data models and formats used by the energy & climate modelling communities
 ==========================================================================

+When researchers in the domain of energy modelling and climate science hear the term "model", they usually think of numerical tools to compute results from given inputs.
+This section is about a different type of model.

 A "data model" is an abstract description of the structure of information.
+It can refer to timeseries data, static characteristics of technologies or resources, or any other numerical information.
+In its essence, a table with clear rules on the kind of values in each column is already a data model.

-Numerous concepts are in use in the domain of integrated assessment, energy systems modelling and climate science.
+Numerous concepts are in use in the domain of energy systems modelling and climate science to store reference data, facilitate exchange of data between models, or make results available to other users.
-This section describes several commonly used concepts in the integrated-assessment community as well as energy systems, macro-energy and climate modelling.
+This section describes commonly used data models and related formats in the integrated-assessment community as well as the domain of energy systems, macro-energy, and climate modelling.

 The IAMC format
 ---------------